Jahia/widen-asset-picker/README.md

 ### Widen Provider
 [Read this dedicated page][provider.md]

-### How to handle a new media content created in Widen - example of the audio content type
+### How to handle a new media asset created in Widen - example of the audio content type
 [Read this dedicated page][enhance.md]